-- a.
-Issuance and Use: i.D cards will be distributed during the first week of school and will be required for the following events and sevices: library usage, concerts, lectures, campus movies, use of student center facilities, voting in campus elections, and tickets for campus and community events All I.D. cards are the property of the college and must be shown on request of a representative of the college.
-Students are required to be in possession of their I.D. cards at all times and are prohibited from loaning their I.D. cards to any other person for any reason Likewise, it is prohibited to use any other card except the one issued by the college.

-Replacement Cards: If lost, duplicate I.D. cards. - b Replacement Cards: If fost, duplicate I.D. cards may be obtained in the business office by pament of a \$4.00 charge - (2) Use of District Facilities: Each college of the Dallas County Community College District is a public facility entrusted to the Board of Trustees and college officials for the purpose of conducting the process of education.
-Activities which appear to be compatible with this purpose are approved through a procedure maintained in the Student Development Office.

-Activities which appear to be incompatible or in opposition to the purposes of education are normally disapproved it is imperative that decision be made prior to an event in order to fulfill the trust of the public.
+- Issuance and Use: I D. cards will be distributed during the first week of school and will be required for the following events and sevices; library usage, concerts, lectures, campus movies, use of student center facilities, voting in campus elections, and tickets for campus and community events.
+All I D. cards are the property of the college and must be shown on request of a representative of the college.
+Students are required to be in possession of their 1 D cards at all times and are prohibited from loaning their I D cards to any other person for any reason.
+Likewise, it is prohibited to use any other card except the one issued by the college Replacement Cards: If lost, duplicate I D cards - may be obtained in the business office by pament of a \$4.00 charge - Use of District Facilities: Each college of the Dallas County Community College District is a public facility entrusted to the Board of Trustees and college officials for the purpose of conducting the process of education.
+Activities which appear to be compatible with this purpose are approved through a procedure maintained in the Student Development Office Activities which appear to be incompatible or opposition to the purposes of education are normally disapproved.
+It is imperative that decision be made prior to an event in order to fulfit the trust of the public.
 No public facility could be turned over to the indiscriminate use of anyone for a platform or forum to promote random causes.
-These reasonable controls are exercised by college officials for the use of facilities to ensure the maximum use of the college for the purpose for which it was intended.
-Therefore, anyone planning an activity at one of the
+These reasonable controls are exercised by college officials for the use of facilities to ensure the maximum use of the college for the purpose for which it was intended

-Therefore, anyone planning an activity at one of the colleges of the Dallas County Community College District which requires space to handle two or more persons to conduct an activity must have prior approval Application forms to reserve space must be acquired through the Student Development Office.
-This office also maintains a statement on procedures for reserving space.
+Therefore, anyone planning an activity at one of the colleges of the Dallas County Community College District which requires space to handle two or more persons to conduct an activity must have prior approval Application forms to reserve space must be acquired through the Student Development Office This office also maintains a statement on procedures for reserving space.

-- (3) Speech and Advocacy: Students have the right of tree expression and advocacy, however, the time, place, and manner of exercising speech and advocacy shalf be regulated in such a manner to ensure orderly conduct, non-interference with college functions or activities, and identification of sponsoring groups or individuals.
+- Speech and Advocacy: Students have the right of free expression and advocacy, however, the time, place, and manner of exercising speech and advocacy shall be regulated in such a manner to ensure orderly conduct, non-interference with college functions or activities, and identification of sponsoring groups or individuals.
 Meetings must be registered with the Student Development Office.
-An activity may be called a meeting when the following conditions prevail at that activity: - (a) When two or, more persons are sitting, standing, or lounging so as to hear or see a presentation or discussion of a person or a group of persons. - (b) When any special effort to recruit an audience has preceded the beginning of discussions or presentations - (c) When a person or group of persons appears to be conducting a systematic discussion or presentation on a definable topic. - (4) Disruptive Activities: Any activity which interrupts the scheduled activities or processes of education may be classified as disruptive, thus, anyone who initiates in any way any gathering leading to disruptive activity will be violating college regulations and/or state law
+An activity may be called a meeting when the following conditions prevail at that activity - When two or more persons are sitting, standing, or lounging so as to hear or see a presentation or discussion of a person or a group of persons - When any special effort to recruit an audience has preceded the beginning of discussions or presentations - When a person or group of persons appears to be conducting a systematic discussion or presentation on a definable topic - (4) Disruptive Activities: Any activity which interrupts the scheduled activities or processes of education may be classified as disruptive; thus, anyone who initiates in any way any gathering leading to disruptive activity will be violating college regulations and/or